BrandonG99/collabz/README.md

 👉 **Toolbar with Pen, Text, Sticky Notes, Shapes, Redo and Undo**

 👉 **Fully Functional Whiteboard with Real-Time Updates**

-Collabz is a real-time collaboration whiteboard where you can brainstorm ideas, plan out your upcoming projects and visually bring your ideas and projects to life with your team.

 👉 **Coloring System**: